Tempest family: Tempest of Old Durham and Wynyard

-John Tempest (1739-12 August 1794) was a County Durham landowner, Tory politician and Member of Parliament.
+John Tempest Jr. (1739 – 12 August 1794) was a County Durham landowner, Tory politician and Member of Parliament.
 A member of the Old Durham branch of the Tempest family, Tempest was born in Sherburn (Durham), the son of John Tempest of Wynyard (1710–1776) and Frances Shuttleworth.
 He represented the City of Durham in the Parliaments of 1768, 1774, 1780, 1784 and 1790, and joined his fellow Durham M.P.
 John Lambton in constantly opposing the administration of Lord North.

-He married Ann Townsend (17??-1817), daughter of Joseph Townsend of Honington, Warwickshire.
+He married Ann Townsend (17??–1817), daughter of Joseph Townsend of Honington, Warwickshire.
 Their only son, John Wharton Tempest (1772–1793, the subject of a painting by George Romney), predeceased them as a result of a riding accident.
 The Tempest estates were devolved to his sister's son Henry by the Rev. Sir Henry Vane Bt. of Long Newton upon condition that he assume the name and arms of Tempest.
-Henry Vane-Tempest Bt.
-(1771–1813) replaced his uncle as M.P. for Durham City, 17 October 1794, and was the ancestor of the Vane-Tempest-Stewarts, Earls Vane and Marquesses of Londonderry.
+Sir Henry Vane-Tempest, 2nd Baronet (1771–1813), replaced his uncle as M.P. for Durham City, 17 October 1794, and was the ancestor of the Vane-Tempest-Stewarts, Earls Vane and Marquesses of Londonderry.